-2. The Structure of Moral Leadership

-- 3. Diagnosing Power and Dependence, Sources and bases of Power, Resources, Allies, and the New Golden Rule, Location in the Communication Network, Formal Authority, Reputation, and Performance and The Importance of being in the Right Unit 10 hrs - 4.
-Individual Attributes as Sources of Power
+- Leadership Decisions and Implementation 2 hrs The Structure of Moral Leadership 2 hrs - Diagnosing Power and Dependence, Sources and bases of Power, Resources, Allies, and the New Golden Rule, Location in the Communication Network, Formal Authority, Reputation, and Performance and The Importance of being in the Right Unit 10 hrs - Individual Attributes as Sources of Power - a.

-- a.
 Framing: How we look at things affects how they look - b.
 Interpersonal Influence - c.
-Timing is (almost) Everything - 5.
-The Politics of Information and Analysis, Changing the Structure to Consolidate Power,Symbolic Action: Language, Ceremonies, and Settings10 hrs - 6.
-Rise and Fall of Power: Even the Mighty Fall: how Power is Lost, Managing Political Dynamics Productively, towards a General Theory of Power and Managing with Power 10 hrs - 7.
+Timing is (almost) Everything - The Politics of Information and Analysis, Changing the Structure to Consolidate Power, Symbolic Action: Language, Ceremonies, and Settings 10 hrs - Rise and Fall of Power: Even the Mighty Fall: how Power is Lost, Managing Political Dynamics Productively, towards a General Theory of Power and Managing with Power 10 hrs - 7.
 Seminars, Assignments, Exercises and Discussions.

-Jay A. Conger, and Ronald E. Riggio, Practice of Leadership - Developing the Next Generation Leaders, ISBN: 978-0-787-98305-5, 1e, 2006, John Wiley and Sons.
+Jay A. Conger, and Ronald E. Riggio, Practice of Leadership - Developing the Next Generation Leaders, ISBN: 978-0-787-98305-5, 1e, 2006, John Wiley & Sons.

-Bass and Stogdill, Handbook of Leadership: Theory, Research and Managerial Applications, ISBN-13: 978-0029015001, ISBN-10: 0029015006, 3e, 1990.
+Bass & Stogdill, Handbook of Leadership: Theory, Research & Managerial Applications, ISBN-13: 978-0029015001, ISBN-10: 0029015006, 3e, 1990.